 Any time you are in an auto accident, you run the risk of serious injury and legal trouble.
-But when that accident involves public transportation, you need a Michigan bus accident lawyer who knows how to handle this special legal situation.
+However, when that accident involves public transportation, you need a Michigan bus accident lawyer who knows how to handle this special legal situation.

 If You Are Injured While Riding a Bus

 But if you use the bus because you don’t have a car, your no-fault case could become more difficult.
-You may be able to seek compensation through the policy of a relative that lives with you.
+You may be able to seek compensation through the policy of a relative who lives with you.
 But if you don’t have one, you may have to file a claim with the bus’s insurance policy.
 Bus companies’ insurance providers are only required to pay if there are no other benefits available, so expect a fight.

-Third Party Bus Accident Claims
+Third-Party Bus Accident Claims

-If you are seriously injured in a bus accident, you may qualify to file a Third Party lawsuit against the bus driver or the company or agency he or she works for.
+If you are seriously injured in a bus accident, you may qualify to file a third-party lawsuit against the bus driver or the company or agency he or she works for.
 This can get complicated.

 First, your Michigan bus accident lawyer will have to find out who owns the bus you were on – the government or a private contractor.
 If it was a private bus company, you can file your Third Party case just like in any other auto accident case.